dtolnay/cargo-unlock/README.md

   invalid serialized PackageId for key `package.dependencies`
 ```

-The `cargo rm` subcommand simply deletes the offending lockfile so that the old
+The `cargo unlock` subcommand simply deletes the offending lockfile so that the
-Cargo can proceed.
-Install by running `cargo install cargo-rm`.
+old Cargo can proceed.
+Install by running `cargo install cargo-unlock`.

 <br>

 ### vs `rm Cargo.lock`

-`cargo rm` has three advantages:
+`cargo unlock` has three advantages:

 - It still works if run from a workspace member, where the lockfile would be
   located at the workspace root rather than the current directory.